svetoldo4444ka/test-ngx-bootstrap/README.md

 # How to build lib for development

-First time
+First time:
  - clone repository
  - `npm install`
  - `npm run test` it will build the lib and create a link in `node_modules`

+Keeping a fork up to date:
+ - git pull upstream master
+ - `npm run build` to build project
+ - `npm run link` to link project

  To run bootstrap 3 and 4 demo:
  - `npm run demo.serve` to serve local demo.
 This is for testing only, without watchers.

- For local development run
+ For local development run:
  - `npm run build.watch` in first terminal
  - `ng serve` in second